Visually Impaired and Blind Fitness

 Being unable to see doesn’t mean that you can’t stay fit!

-A life style change is right here ,and what better way to enjoy it than by exercising, dancing and stretching with this fabulous program of exercise for the bling!
+A life style change is right here ,and what better way to enjoy it than by exercising, dancing and stretching with this fabulous program of exercise for the blind!

-In these programs I focus in progress and fun with very descriptive verbal instructions providing fast learning and easy follow when performing the exercises.
+In these program I focus in progress and fun with very descriptive verbal instructions providing fast learning and easy follow when performing the exercises.

-There are several barriers that often prevent people with vision loss from engaging in physical activities.
+The visually impaired population can find some specific barriers that can prevent them from engaging in physical activities.
 They include:

 Lack of motivation, energy or time,

 Fearing of getting hurt,

 Difficulty of transit,

 My fitness for the blind programs will take care of you and I will cover all these barriers.